jorge-correia/linux/Documentation/sound/alsa-configuration.rst

         * bit 16: Set up the interface at first like UAC1
         * bit 17: Apply the generic implicit feedback sync mode
         * bit 18: Don't apply implicit feedback sync mode
-        * bit 19: Don't closed interface during setting sample rate
-        * bit 20: Force an interface reset whenever stopping & restarting a stream
-        * bit 21: Do not set PCM rate (frequency) when only one rate is available for the given endpoint.
-        * bit 22: Set the fixed resolution 16 for Mic Capture Volume
-        * bit 23: Set the fixed resolution 384 for Mic Capture Volume
-        * bit 24: Set minimum volume control value as mute for devices where the lowest playback value represents muted state instead of minimum audible volume

 This module supports multiple devices, autoprobe and hotplugging.